Internet domain name registrar GoDaddy, along with domain registrars Namecheap and Hosting Concepts, has reportedly challenged a Delhi High Court…

 Key Highlights

-- GoDaddy, Namecheap, and Hosting Concepts file a legal challenge
+- GoDaddy, Namecheap, and Hosting Concepts file legal appeal

 Real-World Impact